ozikazina/Hydra/README.md

     <th>Description</th>
 </thead>
 <tr><td align="right"><code>Image</code></td><td>
         Creates a new Blender image of the resulting heightmap.
-This image won't be erased by launching erosion, unlike the image preview.
+Unlike the image preview, this image won't be erased by launching erosion.
 </td></tr>
 <tr><td align="right"><code>To&nbsp;Original</code></td><td>
     Writes the resulting heightmap to the original image.